Vertically Align Text in Google Docs

 These features in Google Docs provide you with the flexibility to design and format your tables in a way that suits your specific needs and enhances the overall visual appeal of your documents.
 Experimenting with these options can help you create professional-looking tables and ensure your content is presented effectively and attractively.

-How to Modify Dimensions of A Cell in a Google Docs Table
+How to Modify Dimensions of a Cell in a Google Docs Table

 To adjust the borderlines of cells in Google Docs and modify their dimensions, follow these simple steps: